odileeds/emer2gent-data/README.md

 * `resources` - A list of resources ([see below](#resource)).
 * `dependencies` - A list of dependencies ([see below](#dependency)).

-Let's look at aa bare-bones example with the minimum of metadata.
+Let's look at a bare-bones example with the minimum of metadata.
 This might be useful as a placeholder but wouldn't actually define any resources.

 ```json
 {